-Chemotherapy can damage cells in the bone marrow, and patients getting chemo often have low white blood cell (WBC) counts (the normal range is 4,000 per cubic millimeter (mm3) to 10,000/mm3).
+Chemotherapy can damage cells in the bone marrow, and patients getting chemo often have low white blood cell (WBC) counts (the normal range is 4,000 to 10,000 per cubic millimeter [mm3]) .

-White blood cells, especially the type called neutrophils, are very important in fighting infections.
+White blood cells, especially the type called neutrophils (new-trow-fills), are very important in fighting infections.
 When patients have low WBC counts, doctors carefully watch the number of neutrophils or the absolute neutrophil count (ANC).
-People with neutropenia (an ANC below 1,000/mm3) are at risk for serious infections, even more so if the count stays low for more than a week.
+People with neutropenia ([new-trow-PEEN-ee-uh] an ANC below 1,000/mm3) are at risk for serious infections, even more so if the count stays low for more than a week.

 When white blood cell transfusions are used

-At one time, white blood cell transfusions were commonly given to cancer patients who could not make enough of these cells on their own or whose white blood cells had been destroyed by disease or medicines.
-But for many reasons, such transfusions are now given rarely.
-For instance, it is not clear how well the transfusions help reduce the risk of serious infections.
-White blood cell transfusions can also cause a fever known as a febrile transfusion reaction.
-And they can sometimes transmit infectious diseases, such as cytomegalovirus (CMV), which can be dangerous for people who have weak immune systems.
+At one time, white blood cell transfusions were commonly given to cancer patients who could not make enough of these cells on their own or whose WBCs had been destroyed by disease or medicines.
+But for many reasons, such transfusions now are given rarely.
+For instance, it’s not clear how well the transfusions help reduce the risk of serious infections.
+And WBC transfusions can also cause a fever known as a febrile transfusion reaction.
+They can sometimes transmit infectious diseases, such as cytomegalovirus (CMV), which can be dangerous for people who have weak immune systems.

-Instead of transfusing white blood cells, doctors now commonly use drugs called colony-stimulating factors or growth factors to help the body make its own neutrophils:
+Instead of transfusing WBCs, doctors now commonly use drugs called colony-stimulating factors or growth factors to help the body make its own neutrophils: